Zongid/MachineLearningSpecialization2023/Course1/SupervisedMachineLearning.md

 >
 > Say $z=+100$.
 So $e^{-z}$ is then $e^{-100}$,  a really small positive number.
 So $g(z)=\frac{1}{1+\mathrm{a~small~positive~number}}$ which is close to $1$

-3. A cat photo classification model predicts lif it's a cat,and 0 if it's not a cat For a particular photograph, the logistic regression model outputs $g(z)$ (a number between 0 and 1).
+3. A cat photo classification model predicts 1 if it's a cat, and 0 if it's not a cat.
+For a particular photograph, the logistic regression model outputs $g(z)$ (a number between 0 and 1).
 Which of these would be a reasonable criteria to decide whether to predict if it's a cat?

 ![](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/d60aeff4-f74f-459c-b70d-9c06c64458d7image2.png?expiry=1695168000000&hmac=qV1VEyB8OHh8jPp7auOHNTCN5GhCZdWFSbiEzOMT0iE)

 + Predict it is a cat if g(z) < 0.5